 We conduct operations through our various subsidiaries in a number of countries throughout the world.
 Each country has its own tax regimes with varying nominal rates, deductions and tax attributes.
 From time to time, we may identify changes to previously evaluated tax positions that could result in adjustments to our recorded assets and liabilities.
 Although we are unable to predict the outcome of these changes, we do not expect the effect, if any, resulting from these adjustments to have a material adverse effect on our consolidated statement of financial position, results of operations or cash flows.
 We file federal and local tax returns in several jurisdictions throughout the world.
 Tax authorities in certain jurisdictions are examining our tax returns and in some cases have issued assessments.
 We are defending our tax positions in those jurisdictions.
-While we cannot predict or provide assurance as to the final outcome of these proceedings, we do not expect the ultimate liability to have a material adverse effect on our consolidated statement of financial position or results of operations.
-While we cannot predict or provide assurance as to the financial position or results of operations and tax effect on our consolidated statement of financial position or results of operations.
+While we cannot predict or provide assurance as to the final outcome of these proceedings, we do not expect the ultimate liability to have a material adverse effect on our consolidated statement of financial position or results of operations, although it may have a material adverse effect on our consolidated cash flows.

-See Notes to Condensed Consolidated Financial Statements-Note 8-Income Taxes.
+See Notes to Condensed Consolidated Financial Statements-Note 11-Income Taxes.